 Rodney N. Lanthorne DIRECTOR Kyocera International, Inc., President (Ret.)

-Kate Leonard DIRECTOR Hutchinson & Bloodgood LLP, Partner Emerita Honorary Consul of Japan in San Diego
+Kate Leonard VICE CHAIR Hutchinson & Bloodgood LLP, Partner Emerita Honorary Consul of Japan in San Diego

 Ray McKewon DIRECTOR Xceptional Music Co., President

-Dennis Otsuji DIRECTOR WYAC Landscape Architects, Principal Japanese Friendship Garden, President
+Dennis Otsuji DIRECTOR WYAC Landscape Architects, Principal (Ret.)
+Japanese Friendship Garden & Museum, President

-Jay Scovie TREASURER & SECRETARY Kyocera International, Inc., DGM, Corporate Communications and Education
+Jay Scovie TREASURER Kyocera International, Inc., Corporate Communications and Education, DGM

 Contact us.